finnhodgkin/learn-phoenix-todo-example/README.md

 This creates a set of files that do some of the initial heavy lifting for you.
 Specifically the `.html` part tells Phoenix that we want the content to be in the format of html via Phoenix templates.
-There's also `.json` for API routes, `.channel` for Phoenix channels (sockets) and `context`/`schema` for just database stuff.
+There's also `.json` for API routes, `.channel` for Phoenix channels (sockets) and `context`/`schema` for database-only stuff.

 To find out what the heck `phx.gen.html` is doing, head over to [the Phoenix docs!](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Html.html#content)

-Once you've run the command, in the terminal after the generation logs there should be a prompt about the new files:
+Once you've run the command, after the generation logs in the terminal there should be a prompt about the new files:

 > Add the resource to your browser scope in lib/todos_web/router.ex:<br><br>